tinkalguli/Creating-lists/writeup.md

 ## C. Description Lists

 Description lists is not used unlike the unordered list and ordered list .
-To accomplish description list in HTML, <dl> tag is used.
-The <dl> element requires two block-level element, <dt> and <dd>.
-The <dt> represetns the description term and <dd> reprsents the description of the term.
-Similar to the <ol> and <ul>, <dl> element include vertical margins and <dd> element includes left margin.
+To accomplish description list in HTML, "<dl>" tag is used.
+The "<dl>" element requires two block-level element, "<dt>" and "<dd>".
+The "<dt>" represetns the description term and "<dd>" reprsents the description of the term.
+Similar to the "<ol>" and "<ul>", "<dl>" element include vertical margins and "<dd>" element includes left margin.

 ```
 <dl>